eldong/aks-student-lab/README.md

 ```

 The repository includes source for both required images.
 The workbook builds
-them in the pre-created ACR and updates the local manifests to use that
+them in the pre-created ACR.
+It copies the checked-in manifest templates to
-registry.
+the ignored `.\.lab\manifests` working folder and updates those copies to use
+that registry.
+The tracked templates remain unchanged, so completing the lab
+does not block a later `git pull`.

 ## Clone and start